Karol G: 2007–2016: Beginnings

-In the following years, Giraldo recorded and released songs sporadically, including "En la Playa" (On the Beach) in 2007, "Por Ti" (For You) in 2008, "Dime Que Sí" (Tell Me Yes) in 2009 and "Mil Maneras" (A Thousand Ways) in 2010.
-She studied music at the University of Antioquia and sang backup for other artists during her studies, including Reykon, recording the songs "Tu Juguete" (Your Toy) in 2011 and "301" in 2012.
-Shortly after, she traveled to Miami to meet with Universal Records, who declined to sign her at the time, insinuating that a woman would not be successful in the reggaetón genre.
+In the following years, Giraldo recorded and released songs sporadically, including "En la Playa" (On the beach) in 2007, "Por Ti" (For you) in 2008, "Dime Que Sí" (Say yes) in 2009 and "Mil Maneras" (A thousand ways) in 2010.
+She studied music at the University of Antioquia and sang backup for other artists during her studies, including Reykon, recording the songs "Tu Juguete" (Your toy) in 2011 and "301" in 2012.
+Shortly after, she travelled to Miami to meet with Universal Records, who declined to sign her at the time, insinuating that a woman would not be successful in the reggaetón genre.

 In response to Universal Music's rejection, Giraldo and her father decided to promote her career independently, touring domestically across Colombia at colleges, clubs, and festivals.
 She recalled, "I always said that if we'd made money per miles, we'd be millionaires.
 It was a long process... and because of it, I can truly enjoy what's happening now."
-The increased publicity through these tours led to her 2013 collaboration with Nicky Jam on the song "Amor de Dos" (The Love of Two).
+The increased publicity through these tours led to her 2013 collaboration with Nicky Jam on the song "Amor de Dos" (Love of two).

 However, finding that her music career was not progressing fast enough in South America, a disillusioned Giraldo moved to New York in 2014 to work and stay with her aunt.
-Feeling somewhat lost over her lack of success at the time, she later said that when taking the NYC Subway each day, to and from work, she would see various advertisements offering educational courses and certifications for the music business.
+Feeling somewhat lost over her lack of success at the time, she later said that when taking the NYC Subway each day to and from work, she would see various advertisements offering educational courses and certifications for the music business.
 Taking this as a sign, Giraldo eventually decided to enroll in music business administration classes.
 The decision helped reinvigorate her passion for music, motivating her to continue furthering her career.
-Her 2014 dancehall song "Ricos Besos" (Sweet Kisses) became a hit in Colombia.
+Her 2014 dancehall song "Ricos Besos" (Sweet kisses) became a hit in Colombia.
 In 2016, she signed with Universal Music Latino.
-During that year, she released the singles "Casi Nada" (Almost Nothing), "Hello" with then-rising star Ozuna, and "Muñeco de Lego" (Lego Doll) as lead-ups to her album release.
+During that year, she released the singles "Casi Nada" (Next to nothing), "Hello" with then-rising star Ozuna, and "Muñeco de Lego" (Lego minifigure) as lead-ups to her album release.

 In November 2024, Karol G released the single "+57," a collaboration featuring fellow Colombian artists Feid, J Balvin, Maluma, Ryan Castro, Blessd, and producer Ovy on the Drums.
-The title references Colombia's international dialing code.
+The title references Colombia's international dialling code.
 The track achieved significant chart success, reaching number one on Billboard's Latin Airplay chart and number four on the Hot Latin Songs chart.